meyresilva/AfricanWomenLit/README.md

  theoretical texts, especially on Gender Studies and Postcolonial Theory often present an almost impenetrable language and might be challenging.

 Having said that, I will start giving a roadmap for those who want to start doing research.
-First, a critique on colonialist and nationalist discourses, often present in works authored by African women, as you see here .....
+First, a critique on colonialist and nationalist discourses, often present in works authored by African women, as you see here,

 https://github.com/meyresilva/AfricanWomenLit/blob/main/Theory/ColandNationDiscourses.md